 Classical Greek Dance is a dance technique that was developed by Ruby Ginner MBE (1886–1978).
 It is based mainly on the heritage of 5th century Greece and its relevance to the modern world.
 Ginner’s theatrical career encouraged her to develop her own form of dance movement, one that could be adapted according to contemporary and artistic needs.Discover more

 Events and Activities

-Every two years a Classical Greek Dance Festival is held for dancers ranging from children of seven years to students and adults.
+Every two years a Classical Greek Dance Festival is held for dancers in all Festival categories and ages, from seven years to students and adults.
 There are also awards for original choreography and improvisation.
 The Ruby Ginner Awards (for solo dancers) are held annually for all standards.
 Holiday courses and refresher courses are arranged each year.
-The Daphne Hawkesworth Cup is awarded annually to someone who the Faculty committee feel has made an outstanding contribution to Classical Greek Dance.
+The Daphne Hawkesworth Cup is awarded annually by the Faculty Committee to someone who has made an outstanding contribution to Classical Greek Dance.
 Bursary Award Competitors are drawn from winners of the Classical Greek Dance Festival Finals upon recommendation from the Classical Greek Faculty.